 Parliament extended the banking sector’s Senior Managers and Certification Regime (SM&CR) to cover all FSMA authorised firms.

 The SM&CR will replace the Senior Insurance Managers Regime (SIMR) and the Revised Approved Persons Regime for insurance firms.
-The consultation on how the extension will affect these firms has now closed.
-We will publish a consultation paper on how firms transition to the new regime before the end of year.
+We are now consulting on how we will move firms and individuals to the new regime.

 Who it applies to